Stereotypes of French people: Hygiene

 The French are perceived as having poor hygiene, originating from American soldiers during World War II.

 Laziness

 The perception that French workers are prone to strikes and take a lot of time off has established a stereotype of the French being workshy.

 Onion Johnny

-A common stereotypical image of French people, especially in British media, was of a man on a bicycle wearing a striped jumper and beret with a string of onions around their neck.
+A common stereotypical image of French people, especially in British media, was of a man on a bicycle wearing a striped jumper and beret with a string of onions around his neck.
 This derives from the "Onion Johnny," a nickname for Breton itinerant onion-sellers who cycled around England and Wales in the 20th century; for many British people, this would be their only contact with French people.

 Military

-Despite being one of the world's leading powers from the 17th–19th centuries, the French military had been perceived as poor in armed combat and could be easily defeated in armed struggles, thus likely to surrender.
-The stereotype is attributed to France's roles during World War II and the Franco-Prussian War, in which the French government surrendered to German forces.
-This stereotype was referenced on The Simpsons, where they were described as "Cheese-eating surrender monkeys".

-Anti-French sentiment in the United States increased due to the French government's opposition to the 2003 invasion of Iraq.
-This precipitated the renaming of "French fries" to "Freedom fries" in several congressional cafeterias.
+Despite being one of the world's leading powers from the mid 17th century to the early 19th century, the French Army has sometimes had a reputation for cowardice as a result of their rapid defeat in the Battle of France.